seandstewart/bardly/pending/roman/julius-caesar/uncut.md

 **BRUTUS**
 Yes, Cassius; and, from henceforth,
 When you are over-earnest with your Brutus,
-He’ll think your mother chides, and leave you so.
+He'll think your mother chides, and leave you so.

 **Poet**
 *\[Within]*
 Let me go in to see the generals;
-There is some grudge between ’em, ’tis not meet
+There is some grudge between 'em, 'tis not meet
 They be alone.

 **LUCILIUS**